 Still, an exit plan has yet to be approved by the judge and the court will reconvene for another hearing at 7:30 a.m. on Jan.
 15.

-Meanwhile, the new owner of the two Wyoming coal mines formerly owned by Blackjewel has yet to obtain the federal leases associated with the mine sites, along with eight leases for coal sites out east.
+Meanwhile, the new owner of the two Wyoming coal mines formerly owned by Blackjewel has yet to obtain the federal leases associated with the mine sites, along with several leases for coal sites out east.

 The U.S. Interior Department extended the deadline for Eagle Specialty Materials to assume or reject the leases to March 31, according to court documents filed on Monday.